 Q. You are vaccinating your child?

 A. Most kids in the 5 to 11 age group have already gotten their kindergarten shots.
 And then you typically don't need shots again until like high school or so, except for the yearly flu shot.
-But yes, it is perfectly safe to combine your COVID-19 vaccine with any other vaccine.
+But yes, it is perfectly safe to combine your COVID-19 vaccine or booster with any other vaccine.
 There's no problem there at all.

 Q. Where can parents get more information?

 A. There's a lot of information on the Internet and anybody can put it there, whether it’s true or not.
 I understand the information pressure that parents are under.
 It can be really difficult to understand what's true and what's not true.
 So take your concerns to your pediatrician and talk it over with them.

 Vaccinating children against COVID-19 helps provide immunity for youngsters, while helping to stem the spread of the virus and curb mutations that lead to new, more severe virus variants.
 Find out about the authorized vaccines, how they work, possible side effects and the benefits of having your children vaccinated.